MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 The lifecycle of each generally available (GA) version of the Azure Information Protection unified labeling client could vary from build to build, depending on the release date of a subsequent GA version.
 In overall, each GA version is supported until the subsequent GA version is released, plus up to six months more, after the release of the subsequent GA version (could be less than 6 months, if the new subsequent GA version will be released within those 6 months).

-For example, version **2.12.62.0** was released on Aug 2, 2021, then the next version - **2.13.49.0**, was released on Jan 12, 2022.
+For example, version **2.12.62.0** is released on Aug 2, 2021, then the next version - **2.13.49.0**, is released on Jan 12, 2022.
 Therefore, version **2.12.62.0** is fully supported six months after Jan 12, 2022, which is Jul 12, 2022.

-The documentation is updated accordingly to a client release cycle and is applicable only to the latest supported GA versions of the client. =
-Fixes and new functionality are always applied to the latest GA version and will not be applied to older GA versions.
+The documentation is updated accordingly to a client release cycle and is applicable only to the latest supported GA versions of the client.Fixes and new functionality are always applied to the latest GA version and will not be applied to older GA versions.

 ### Microsoft Update Catalog availability